sga80/ironlog/docs/APPROACH.md

 ## Use of AI Assistance

-This project uses Claude (Anthropic) as a guide throughout the build.
+This project uses Claude (Anthropic) and Gemini (Google) as guides throughout the build.
 The collaboration is deliberately structured:

 - **I write all the code.** Claude does not write code unless explicitly asked for a small reference snippet to unblock understanding.